Hill Coefficient: MCAT Test Prep (Simple)

 Applying the Hill Coefficient to the MCAT

-Be prepared to define what the Hill coefficient is and to recall the information summarized in the above table for the MCAT.
+Make sure to define what the Hill coefficient is and to recall the information summarized in the above table for the MCAT.
 For instance, a question may assess whether you know that a Hill coefficient of 2.0 corresponds to positive cooperativity.
+For a comprehensive understanding of the Hill coefficient, get help from a supportive MCAT instructor.

 You should also be able to recognize the curves associated with the different types of cooperativity, per the graph above.